LA CEIBA

 Vanessa Alcantar

-Vanessa Alcantar is a fourth-year student majoring in Central American and Transborder Studies.
-Her writing is inspired by her family and their story of love, struggle, and resilience.
-She is a small business owner, who aspires to provide support to the Latino community.
-In her downtime, she enjoys learning new art forms and roller skating.
+Vanessa Alcantar is a graduating senior majoring in Central American and Transborder Studies.
+Her passion for finishing her degree comes from her love for her husband, family, and awareness of their courage and strength to start in a new place.
+She is a small business owner, who aspires to provide support to the Latino community and hopes to provide resources to others with her work.
+In her downtime, she enjoys learning new art forms, reading about current events, fashion, and beauty, and learning new skills.

 Read More